 And, while he was limited to his own 15–16-year-old vantage point to actually *read* any of those books now, he was only limited by his younger self’s proximity to be able to take a closer look at the inner spaces of the castle.

 And while wizards reducing their trunks to matchbox-size and carrying them around in their pockets is almost certainly fanon rather than canon, he would hardly be setting off for Albania without luggage.
-It wouldn’t have taken up all that much room, after all.
+The diary wouldn’t have taken up all that much room, after all.

 And I rather think that he probably spent a fair amount of time “revisiting Hogwarts” over the decade that he spent on what was looking more and more like a wild goose chase.